Offensive-Penetration-Security/T-Ops/README.md

 ... with the following tools ...
 * [Cockpit](https://cockpit-project.org/running) for a lightweight, webui for docker, os, real-time performance monitoring and web terminal.
 * [Cyberchef](https://gchq.github.io/CyberChef/) a web app for encryption, encoding, compression and data analysis.
-* [ELK stack](https://www.elastic.co/videos) to beautifully visualize all the events captured by T-Pot.
+* [ELK stack](https://www.elastic.co/videos) to beautifully visualize all the events captured by T-Ops.
 * [Elasticsearch Head](https://mobz.github.io/elasticsearch-head/) a web front end for browsing and interacting with an Elastic Search cluster.
 * [Fatt](https://github.com/0x4D31/fatt) a pyshark based script for extracting network metadata and fingerprints from pcap files and live network traffic.
 * [Spiderfoot](https://github.com/smicallef/spiderfoot) a open source intelligence automation tool.